 2

-First experience in therapy, or a return with different or deeper goals?
+First experience in therapy/coaching, or a return with different or deeper goals?

-Let’s make sure that I have good insight into where you are on your journey into healing.
+I am committed to developing good insight into your life and you are on your journey into healing.

 3

-Would you be interested in creating a plan that best fits your life and schedule?
+Are you interested in creating a plan that best fits your life and schedule?

 "I want to thank you again for guiding me on this journey.
 I know that the work you've helped me do is important and life-changing, yet I'm not sure I even yet understand the magnitude.
 I appreciate you, your insights, your experience, and your willingness to share information with me so very much.
 I've learned so much from you, and I am grateful."